NorESMhub/noresm-exp/content/noresm2_lm_spin13.md

 # Summary of simulation

 New in this simulation:
--  Spin up simulation moved fron Nebula @ nsc.liu to Fram @ sigma2 and an identical simulation on Vilje @ sigma2
+-  Spin up simulation moved from Nebula @ nsc.liu to Fram @ sigma2 and an identical simulation on Vilje @ sigma2

 Continued to use